-Individuals are insured in their own right under separate insurance coverage.
-Medical services are provided by approved doctors, public hospitals, private hospitals, clinics under contract with health insurance funds, and recognized sanatoriums.
+Individuals are insured in their own right and there is no family coverage.

+Medical services are provided by approved doctors, public hospitals, private hospitals, clinics under contract with health insurance funds, and by members of other health professions such as nurses or physiotherapists.